 However, when that cycle keeps repeating itself, it means there is a problem.
-These patterns of behavior should be temporary and the parents should apologize and explain to their child what happened and why their reactions were the way they were.
-If the parents fail to do this and worse, keep being disregarding, dismissive, and critical, that’s just another sign of a toxic environment.
+These patterns of behavior should be temporary, and the parents should apologize and explain to their children what happened and why their reactions were the way they were.
+If the parents fail to do this and, worse, keep being disregarding, dismissive, and critical, that’s just another sign of a toxic environment.

 How To Respond To Toxic Families